 Looking like something out of an English country village, this quintuple-arched bridge is Sancti Spíritus' signature sight.
 Built by the Spanish in 1815, it carries traffic across the Río Yayabo and is now a national monument.
 For the best view (and a mirror-like reflection) hit the outdoor terrace at the Taberna Yayabo.

-The Teatro Principal, alongside the bridge, dates from 1876, and the sun-bleached cobbled streets that lead uphill toward the city center are some of the settlement's oldest.
-The most arresting is narrow Calle Llano, where old ladies peddle live chickens door to door, and feisty neighbors gossip noisily in front of their sky-blue or lemon-yellow houses.
-Also worth a wander are recently rehabilitated Calle Guairo and Calle San Miguel.
+It's flanked by cobblestone streets – the most arresting is narrow Calle Llano, where old ladies peddle live chickens door to door, and neighbors gossip noisily in front of pastel houses.
+Also worth a wander are Calle Guairo and Calle San Miguel.